vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 ```html
 <ng-template carouselSlide [width]="number">Slide text or html markup</ng-template>
 ```
-In case when `width` isn't provided for certain slide and is provided for other slides, firstly it will be 0 (this is default value).
-At the end it will be calculated as (width of carousel)/(items) (e.g. `carouselWidth=1200`, and `items=4`, width of slide will be `1200/4=300`).
+When `width` isn't provided for certain slide and is provided for other slides, firstly it will be 0 (this is default value).
+At the end it will be calculated as (width of carousel)/(items) (e.g. `carouselWidth=1200` and `items=4`, width of slide will be `1200/4=300`).

-In other words the width of slide will be set according to how much space in visible carousel window the slide must take.
+In other words the width of slide with unprovided `width` will be set according to how much space in visible carousel window the slide must take.
 E.g. if there must be 2 visible slides, the width of item will be half of carousel window.

 ### responsiveBaseElement
 Option `responsiveBaseElement` doesn't work.
 In original Owl Carousel all responsive breakpoints are corresponding to window width.
 Here they are corresponding to width of element `<div class="owl-carousel">` which takes 100% of its parent element width.

 ### fallbackEasing
-Option `fallbackEasing` doesn't work because it's being used by `$.animate()`.
+Option `fallbackEasing` doesn't work because it's being used by `$.animate()` in  Owl Carousel created by means of jQuery.
 There's no such function in Angular.

 ### info
 Option `info` doesn't work.